Vader-Femi/Watchlist/README.md

 ## Future improvements

+First of all, add a navigation animation from the favourite screen details screens.

-Future improvements will probably just be to use a custom database so that getting and updating favourites will just be a single network call.
+Also I might use a custom database so that getting and updating favourites will just be a single network call.

-I should also probably call more APIs to display more details about movies and tv, like credits, video trailer, and add ratings
+finally I should also probably call more APIs to display more details about movies and tv, like credits, video trailer, and add ratings

 ---